driplineorg/controls-guide/examples/scpi-service/README.md

 ## Introduction: ``ASCPIDevice``

 The class `ASCPIDevice` (in scpi_device.py) is a simulation of a semi-SCPI-compliant device.
-The SCPI queries to which the devicer responds can be configured at runtime via an init argument.
+The SCPI queries to which the device responds can be configured at runtime via an init argument.

 This service is intended to enable users to learn how to create a configuration file to run a dripline service that communicates with the device.
 The service can use out-of-the-box `EthernetSCPIService`.